Mark I. Shublak

 - Ball State University (1993)

 Mark takes particular pride in his representation of many of Indiana's iconic projects like the Indianapolis Public Library, the Indianapolis Airport, and Banker's Life Fieldhouse.
-Prior to joining Taft, Mark’s experience has included:
+Mark’s has experience has included:

 - Represented major industry taxpayer and drove reform of inefficient taxation model.
 Indiana businesses were being penalized through an onerous personal property tax.
 Now Indiana heavy equipment rentals are subject to an excise tax instead, similar to how rental cars are taxed.
 The new common-sense tax system will increase total local tax revenues.
 (2018)